ShizukaDonaghue/luve/README.md

 The "Add to Bag" is available for each product so that users can easily add products to their shopping bag.
 Once products are added to their bag, the user is notified and the total order value is displayed under the Bag icon in the navbar.

 Users can also add products to their wishlist by clicking on the pink outline heart.
-Once added, the user is notified and the love heart is coloured in pink.
+Once added, the love heart is coloured in pink and the user is notified.
 They can also remove the product from their wishlist by clicking on the pink heart as it toggles between "add" and "remove" for their wishlist.

 For users with superuser or staff permission, the links for Edit Product and Delete Products are displayed on the product cards.
 The business owner and staff can easily access these options from here.